kd54726/urlencode/README.md

 # urlencode
-This tools helps to encode the string you input.
+This tools helps to encode the entire string you input.